Illinois Compiled Statutes

 (3) Whenever ownership of a facility is transferred from the licensee to

 any other person, agency, association, corporation, partnership, or

-the transferree must obtain a new probationary license.
-The transferree
+the transferee must obtain a new probationary license.
+The transferee

 shall notify the Department of the transfer and apply for a new license

 at least 30 days prior to final transfer.
 The requirement for an on-site

 inspection in Section 7 may be waived if the Department has conducted a survey